 There are plenty of attractions in Baltimore to keep you happily occupied for a few days before or after your cruise.
 I've listed my four favorites below.
-Get many more suggestions from the Baltimore Convention and Visitors Association.
+Get many more suggestions from the Baltimore Visitors Association.

 The National Aquarium in Baltimore is good fun for people of all ages.
 About 1.6 million visitors come to this world-class attraction annually.
 Inside, more than 2 million gallons of water are home to 16,000 fish and animals.
 Located in the middle of the action on the Inner Harbor.

 Fort McHenry is a historic site famous for the British attack in the War of 1812 that inspired Franis Scott Key to write "The Star-Spangled Banner."
 You'll enjoy a walk around this big green oasis on the waterfront in the city.
 In the summer months the Fort McHenry Guard performs drill, musket and artillery demonstrations.